 I can’t tell you how much this change in perspective has affected my life and finances.
 I used to be an emotional spender and focused on all the things I didn’t have.
 So what happened?
 Yes, you guessed it — I tried to buy all.the.things.
 And what did I get for it?
 Lots and lots of debt.

 By focusing on abundance instead of lack, I was able to stop the cycle of accumulating more.
 I am now very intentional with purchases and what comes into my life.
 I loathe clutter.
 It stresses me out.
 So when I’m tempted by social media or the latest celeb testimonial or influencer trend, I’m able to stop myself by focusing on what I do have.

 I’ll usually ask myself, do I need another one of X items?
 And the answer is usually no.

 Tell one person who is dear to you that you’re grateful for them.

 The first time I did this, I had no idea the impact it would have on the other person.
 I’m blessed with beautiful and understanding parents.
 They’ve been there for my successes and my many struggles.
 They’ve looked on without judgment or anger.
 They’ve been the most generous people in my life.
 So one day, without any fear, and with an abundance of sincerity, I told them exactly how I felt.
 It included not only my gratitude for them but my disappointment in myself and my failures.
 Without meaning to, I made them cry.
 Happy tears, of course.
 I showed them in a meaningful way that they were appreciated and loved.

 By being honest and telling someone close to you how much they’re appreciated, you are showing them your gratitude.
 You’re creating that human connection we all crave.

-So this week when you’re faced with all the temptations to shop, buy more, be more, and essentially forget what’s in front of you, PAUSE, and take a moment to be thankful for what is right there in front of you.
+So this week, when you’re faced with all the temptations to do more, be more, buy more and essentially forget what’s in front of you, PAUSE and take a moment to be thankful for what is right there in front of you.
 You won’t regret it.
 Your sanity and wallet will thank you.